Rei-SwitchBot/faq/en-us/Lock Ultra.md

 1. Please check for any available firmware updates by going to SwitchBot app → Lock Ultra → Gear icon → Firmware & Battery.
 If needed, update the firmware to the latest version located near the device.

+---
+### Is It Possible to Use Multiple Keypad Touchs to Lock and Unlock SwitchBot Lock Ultra?

+Yes, a single Lock Ultra can connect with up to 7 Keypad Touchs.
+Please add Keypad Touchs within the Lock Ultra's Bluetooth range according to your preference.

+---
+### Is It Possible to Use Multiple Keypad Visions to Lock and Unlock SwitchBot Lock Ultra?

+Yes, a single Lock Ultra can connect with up to 7 Keypad Visions.
+Please add Keypad Visions within the Lock Ultra's Bluetooth range according to your preference.

+---
+### Is It Possible to Use Multiple Keypad Vision Pros to Lock and Unlock SwitchBot Lock Ultra?

+Yes, a single Lock Ultra can connect with up to 7 Keypad Vision Pros.
+Please add Keypad Vision Pros within the Lock Ultra's Bluetooth range according to your preference.

+---
+### Is It Possible to Use Multiple Video Doorbells to Lock and Unlock SwitchBot Lock Ultra?

+Yes, a single Lock Ultra can connect with up to 7 Video Doorbells.
+Please add Video Doorbells within the Lock Ultra's Bluetooth range according to your preference.